This Privacy Notice (“Privacy Notice”) was last updated and effective on May 17, 2022.

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the new legal basis.
+If such change of purpose requires your consent, you will have the choice to consent as to whether or not we may use your personal data in a different manner.

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.